melissalau189/Project-Portfolio/README.md

    git clone https://github.com/melissalau189/Project-Portfolio.git
    cd Project-Portfolio
    ```
 3. Install dependencies.
-Change `dashboard.py` as needed.

     ```
     pip install -r requirements.txt
     ```
 4. Load the **CSV file** containing pre- or post-processed data from the pipeline into the Streamlit app.
+Ensure the pipeline retains all columns in the processed data.

    ```python
      def load_data():